 During my few weeks in Japan I made it my mission to try as many Japanese whiskies as I could — a task made difficult due to their scarcity and price, even on their home island.
 Here, a good scotch will often undercut its Japanese kin by several measures (which often left me scratching my chin when making a purchasing decision.)
 But given its even more profound unavailability in Canada, I stuck to my guns, and I’m glad I did.

-Nikka Whisky from the Barrel Tasting Notes
+Nikka Whisky from the Barrel Review

 This dram pours a rich amber-tinged gold, and looks a bit thicker in the glass than its Japanese kin.
 The nose is gorgeous on this Nikka Whisky, apart from a little alcohol sting.
 I smelled bright floral notes (think late summer garden), a touch of sourdough bread, a nice sweet toasted sugar and a nice fruitiness.

 The taste of Nikka Whisky from the Barrel is quite unique.
 Close your eyes, and you could be drinking a cask-strength highland scotch — at first.
 There’s caramel and vanilla, with some woodspice and touch of those flowers on the nose.

 But then the fruit enters with a Kramer-like burst and you know you’re drinking from a different continent.
 I got melon, apricot and a whiff of blood orange.
 The body is as big as the whisky with a nice chewiness.
 My only disappointment was the finish which, despite glowing reviews from elsewhere, I found to be overly alcoholic and all too brief.